hhaji/Tools-in-Data-Science/Cheat Sheets/Git Cheat Sheet.md

 git checkout "branch_name" | Switch to "branch_name"
-git checkout -b "branch_name" | Create the branch and switch to this branch git checkout remotes/origin/"branch_name" | Switch to a remote "branch_name" git checkout -- "file_name" | Discard changes in the working directory.
+git checkout -b "branch_name" | Create the branch and switch to this branch git checkout remotes/origin/"branch_name" | Switch to a remote "branch_name" git checkout -- "file_name" | Discard changes in the working directory (i.e. replace the file in the working directory with the file in the staging index).
 Here -- means to stay in the same branch which  confirms that "file_name" is not the name of a branch otherwise it switches to "branch_name" git checkout "SHA1 hash" -- "filename" | Switch to a specific commit (determined by SHA1 hash).
 This command is safe and does not overwrite local changes in the working directory.
 Here HEAD is not detached because of "--". git merge "branch_name" | Incorporate changes from the named commits (since the time their histories diverged from the current branch) into the current branch git log | Show committed files